lukso-network/docs/docs/learn/mini-apps/connect-to-upprovider.md

 The `createClientUPProvider()` function creates a new instance of the UP Provider.
 This should be done outside your component to maintain a single instance.

-### State Management
+### State variables

-This implementation manages three main states:
+This implementation gives you access to:

-- `accounts`: Array of connected wallet accounts
+- `accounts`: Array of connected accounts, in our case the universal profile of the visitor
-- `contextAccounts`: Array of context accounts (current active Universal Profile)
+- `contextAccounts`: Array of context accounts, which in our case is the universal profile on [universaleverything.io](https://universaleverything.io) where the mini-app is hosted under.
-- `walletConnected`: Boolean indicating if the wallet is connected
+- `profileConnected`: Boolean indicating if a user is connected to the mini-app

 ### Event Handling

 The provider emits two important events:

-- `accountsChanged`: Triggered when the connected accounts change
+- `accountsChanged`: Triggered when the connected accounts change, this is universal profile of the visitor
-- `contextAccountsChanged`: Triggered when the active Universal Profile changes
+- `contextAccountsChanged`: Triggered when the context accounts change, this is the universal profile on [universaleverything.io](https://universaleverything.io) where the mini-app is hosted under.

 ### Cleanup